Synthetify/synthetify-protocol/docs/docs/connect-to-wallet.md

 slug: /connect-to-wallet
 ---

-Connection to wallet allows users to use platform functionalities.
+Connecting to a wallet allows users to use platform's functionalities.

 ### Wallets